 Is it worth visiting fishing villages in a Fife, Scotland?

 Absolutely!
-Especially if you’re looking for small places to visit.
-However if you look for towns or big cities with a lot of interesting things to see in museums and restaurants, and this is not your place.
+Especially if you’re looking to visit villages.
+However if you looking to visit cities with a lot of interesting things to see in museums and restaurants, these fishing villages in Fife are not for you.

 My best resources for planning your trip through Scotland